-The SDA welcomes and supports the positive improvements to the Paid Parental Leave Act 2010 (Cth) (PPL Act). proposed in the Paid Parental Leave Amendment (Improvements for Families and Gender Equality) Bill 2022 (Bill), particularly changes towards a more gender neutral model, improvements to the quantum to encourage fathers and partners to take parental leave to promote a more equal sharing of care, a more flexible model and changes to the income test.
+The SDA welcomes and supports the positive improvements to the Paid Parental Leave Act 2010 (Cth) (PPL Act). proposed in the Paid Parental Leave Amendment (More Support for Working Families) Bill 2023 (Bill), particularly the improvements to the quantum of leave available to families, the reserved period for partnered claimants to encourage fathers and partners to take parental leave promoting more equal sharing of care, the increase in the amount of leave that can be taken concurrently and the clarification of eligibility in exceptional circumstances.

-While we support these important changes towards an improved model of paid parental leave, the SDA would like to see a more immediate increase in the quantum to 26 weeks paid at full replacement wage or the national average weekly earnings, whichever is greater, and legislating for the payment of the Superannuation Guarantee on the government parental leave payment, employer paid parental leave and periods of unpaid parental leave.
+While we fully support these important changes towards an improved model of paid parental leave, the SDA recommends that the quantum be increased to 26 weeks from the commencement of the Bill.
+The SDA also supports other improvements to the Paid Parental Leave scheme including that it be paid at full replacement wage or the national average weekly earnings, whichever is greater, and legislative change to enable the payment of the Superannuation Guarantee on the government parental leave payment, employer paid parental leave and periods of unpaid parental leave.